djimenezc/react-webpack-starter/README.md

 # React with webpack demos

+This react app contains various smaller React demos.
 Goal is to learn React and Webpack via integration of existing demos into this project.

 List of Demos
 =
-- Working mock of Material UI Documentations page (https://github.com/callemall/material-ui)
+- Material UI Doc page (http://material-ui.com/) as http://

 Setup
 =